Understand That You Need Documentation

 – DisciplinedAgile

-Even though we usually implicitly think of documentation as of a snapshot of the current state, another interpretation is a development specification or generally a to-be state.
+Even though we usually implicitly think of documentation as a snapshot of the current state, another interpretation is a development specification or generally a to-be state.
 During solution analysis and implementation, teams produce a lot of information that is worth keeping.
-The amount, form and timing of the documentation cannot be prescribed and depends on many factors, such as the size of the project and team, relationships with the stakeholders, or selected software development approach.
+The amount, form, and timing of the documentation cannot be prescribed and depends on many factors, such as the size of the project and team, relationships with the stakeholders, or the selected software development approach.

 Reasons for Documenting